 - Provides information about the situation at home to the caregivers through human-robot dialogue and through sensing;

-- Provides daily structure for the senior through reminders to eat or drink or take medicine.
+- Provides daily structure for the senior through reminders to eat something or take medication

 How GUARDIAN works

-GUARDIAN is a platform that consist of a social robot in the home of the elderly that is connected to caregiver apps through the GARDIAN cloud.
+GUARDIAN is a platform that consist of a social robot in the home of the elderly that is connected to caregiver apps through the GUARDIAN cloud.
 The social robot serves as a companion of the elderly and interacts with the older person at home.
-It gives reminders to eat or drink or take medicine and it provides daily structure for the senior.
+Guardian provides reminders to eat or drink or take medicine and it provides daily structure for the senior.
 The robot also serves as the ‘eyes, ears and a communication channel’ for the caregiver.
 It unobtrusively senses the overall well-being of the senior and provides feedback to the formal and informal caregivers.
 The caregivers are able to instruct the robot remotely through the app to engage in dialogue, send a message that will be relayed by the robot, or the person in need of care can be contacted directly.
 This relieves the homecare nurses form high workload since time-consuming routine tasks and check-ups can now be done by the robot.
-GARDIAN also provides a helping hand and reduces stress and care burden of informal carers by keeping them informed and by easing communication between relatives.
-On top of that, with GARDIAN, seniors have a companion that can take over tasks from caregivers, support at home with reminders, safety, and contacts with others to improve the social connectedness and independency.
-This makes it possible for frail seniors to live in their own house for as long as possible.
+GUARDIAN also provides a helping hand and reduces stress and care burden of informal carers through reassurance and by easing communication between relatives.
+On top of that, with GUARDIAN, seniors have a social companion in the house to combat loneliness, boredom and deactivation This makes it possible for frail seniors to live in their own house for as long as possible.

 The GUARDIAN project is co-funded by the AAL Joint Program and national institutions in the Netherlands, Switzerland and Italy